Spencermstarr/github-slideshow/_posts/0000-01-02-Spencermstarr.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Spencer's slide!"
 ---
-Github sucks
+Github still sucks
 Use the left arrow to go back!